 How Has Egypt Been Affected by Coronavirus?

-COVID-19 testing and quarantine facilities have been set up at hospitals across Egypt.
+After coronavirus cases were reported in the country, COVID-19 testing and quarantine facilities have been set up at hospitals across Egypt.

 Foreigners in the country should follow this travel advisory to Egypt: